kdwils/blog/content/posts/goodbye-ingress-nginx.md

 Envoy Gateway is in the process of being adopted at my workplace, so I wanted to get familiar with it and have an environemnt for testing as well.

-Better now than never to cutover to the new kubernetes gateway API I suppose.
+Better now than later to cutover to the new kubernetes gateway API I suppose.

 ## Creating a gateway